TOBY19k/Seal-Os-Boot-Animation-Installer/README.md

 # Seal Os Boot Animation Installer
-A zip for recovery that installs Seal Os boot animation on the s7.
+A .ZIP flash file that installs Seal Os boot animation on the s7.
 Fully based on [Dynamic Installer](https://forum.xda-developers.com/t/zip-dual-installer-dynamic-installer-stable-4-6-b-android-10-or-earlier.4279541/) .
 Compatible with roms that have the boot animation in the system/product/media folder.